bkodzo/pyqueue/SYSTEM_ARCHITECTURE.md

 **Worker Registry**: Tracks active workers and their last heartbeat timestamp to detect dead workers.

-The broker operates as a multi-threaded server.
-The main thread accepts TCP connections and spawns worker threads for each client.
-Background threads handle:
+The broker operates as an async server using Python's `asyncio` framework.
+The main event loop accepts TCP connections and handles each client asynchronously.
+Background async tasks handle:
-- **Reaper Thread**: Monitors the processing queue and moves expired tasks back to ready queues
+- **Reaper Task**: Monitors the processing queue and moves expired tasks back to ready queues
-- **Scheduler Thread**: Processes scheduled tasks
+- **Scheduler Task**: Processes scheduled tasks
-- **Heartbeat Thread**: Detects and removes dead workers
+- **Heartbeat Task**: Detects and removes dead workers
-- **Metrics Thread**: Periodically logs system statistics
+- **Metrics Task**: Periodically logs system statistics
-- **TTL Cleanup Thread**: Removes expired tasks based on time-to-live settings
+- **TTL Cleanup Task**: Removes expired tasks based on time-to-live settings
+- **Transaction Cleanup Task**: Expires and cleans up timed-out transactions

 #### 3. Worker (Consumer)
 Workers are the execution engines of the system.
 They continuously poll the broker for tasks, process them, and send acknowledgment (ACK) or negative acknowledgment (NACK) back to the broker.
 Workers are designed to be stateless and horizontally scalable - you can run as many workers as needed to handle the workload.